Water in Egypt

-This project is entirely based on qualitative research conducted at the Library of Congress.
-The archival artifacts are sourced from the African and Middle Eastern Division’s collection of Al-Kawākib.
+This project is based on qualitative research conducted at the Library of Congress, with additional artifacts sourced from the American University of Cairo.
+The archival artifacts are primarily sourced from the African and Middle Eastern Division’s collection of Al-Kawākib.
 Arabic text from these images may not be fully visible, but are translated into English.
-Aimed at expanding the field of "Blue Humanities," this map visually presents the interactions between state-controlled waterbodies, public perception, and media.
+Aimed at expanding the field of "Blue Humanities," this map visually presents the interactions between state-controlled waterbodies, public perception, and media to show that water is a generative force of political and cultural imagination.

 learn more about the researcher: https://meklitabebe.org